zawzawzaw/montigo/_notes/april 27.md

-plunk in form
+//plunk in form
- - should have reignwood js, not allow previous dates
+ //- should have reignwood js, not allow previous dates

-Bugs/ Flaws
+//Bugs/ Flaws
- 1. text container, margin from top is too small on some aspect ratios.
+ //1. text container, margin from top is too small on some aspect ratios.
-    (repositioning logic doesn't function the way you wanted it to)
+    //(repositioning logic doesn't function the way you wanted it to)

+    - actually it does